DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * signs the SOAP Body, or the Timestamp, or both (default)
 * uses a canonicalization method of "http://www.w3.org/2001/10/xml-exc-c14n#"
 * uses a digest mode of sha1 (default) or sha256
-* has various options for embedding the KeyInfo for the certificate in the signed document
+* has various options for embedding the KeyInfo for the certificate in the signed document: directly embedding the certificate, embedding a thumprint, a serial number, or embedding a public RSA key.

 The Verify callout has these constraints and features:
 * supports RSA algorithms - rsa-sha1 (default) or rsa-sha256